druid-io/tranquility/README.md

 ## Recommended Operations

-At Metamarkets we run Tranquility in real-time and follow up with a nightly Hadoop batch indexing job to ensure eventual correctness.
+At Metamarkets we send all of our data through Tranquility in real-time, but also store a copy in S3 and follow up with a nightly Hadoop batch indexing job to re-ingest the data.
 This is because even though Tranquility tries reasonably hard to preserve your data, it does not guarantee that events will be processed exactly once.
 In some conditions, it can drop or duplicate events:

 - Events with timestamps outside your configured windowPeriod will be dropped.
 - If you suffer too many Druid Middle Manager failures, some partially indexed data will be lost.
 You can mitigate this